Use JXPlorer to connect to a Symantec Directory DSA through SSL

 Correct "No subject alternative names present" Error

-There are two different ways to quickly correct this error.
+There are the following ways to correct this error.

 dsa-name = <c AU><o DEMOCORP><cn DXserver>